24/7 Admissions | Call Now: (800) 939-6636

 Anxiety Treatment Programs

-anxiety and substance abuse in womenStudies show that anxiety disorders are highly treatable with a mixture of behavioral modification strategies, therapy, and anti-anxiety medications.
+IOP office at New Directions for WomenStudies show that anxiety disorders are highly treatable with a mixture of behavioral modification strategies, therapy, and anti-anxiety medications.
 Cognitive-behavioral therapy is one of the most effective therapeutic strategies for treating anxiety and substance use.
-During cognitive-behavioral therapy, patients learn how to identify negative thought patterns that make them fearful or anxious.
+During cognitive-behavioral therapy, clients learn how to identify negative thought patterns that make them fearful or anxious.

-Clinical services like Eye Movement Desensitization and Reprocessing (EMDR) have had positive outcomes in treating patients with anxiety, panic disorder, and substance abuse disorders.
+Clinical services like Eye Movement Desensitization and Reprocessing (EMDR) have had positive outcomes in treating clients with anxiety, panic disorder, and substance abuse disorders.
 Studies have shown that eight sessions of EMDR, coupled with conventional treatment dual diagnosis programs, improved post-traumatic stress disorder (PTSD), anxiety, and depression symptoms.
-During EMDR sessions, the specialist works with the patient to resolve prior trauma by guiding them through rapid eye movements.
+During EMDR sessions, the specialist works with the client to resolve prior trauma by guiding them through rapid eye movements.
 This makes new informational links that help resolve unprocessed thoughts.

 Women with a dual diagnosis need specialized treatment that addresses both issues simultaneously.
 A comprehensive treatment program for co-occurring anxiety and substance use includes various care levels, starting with a medical detox and proceeding with residential or outpatient treatment and aftercare.
-12-Step, family therapy, and other therapy forms also help the recovery process by strengthening the patient’s support system by reinforcing self-confidence.
+12-Step, family therapy, and other therapy forms also help the recovery process by strengthening the client’s support system by reinforcing self-confidence.

 Anxiety Treatment Programs at New Directions For Women